 Future maintenance: Trees next to businesses or in industrial areas may be less likely to receive good care than those planted near homes.
-Stresses such as insufficient water, soil compaction and reflected heat from pavement should all be considered when selecting a site.
+Stresses such as insufficient water, soil compaction and reflected heat from pavement should all be considered.

 Before You Dig!